JonathanSalwan/ROPgadget/README.md

 ==============

-ROPgadgetX is a major rewrite of the original ROPgadget, designed from the start to support 64 bit ROP gadget generation and exploit/payload generation.
+ROPgadgetX is a major rewrite of the original ROPgadget, designed from the start to support 64 bit ROP gadget generation and improved exploit/payload generation.

 Major features that have been added to ROPgadgetX: